cjordanOU/Lily-Garage-Website/README.md

 -import menu_items.sql into llg

--make sure $dbLocation is set to the proper database location on Includes/databaseHandler.php
+-make sure $dbLocation is set to the proper database location in the file "Includes/databaseHandler.php"

 -is configured for XAMPP by default

--set $dbUsername and $dbPassword
+-set $dbUsername and $dbPassword to the password used on your db